gabigavric/rails_week3_codereview/README.md

 </ul>

 **What I've Changed:**
 1) Updated README.md file--will need more changes.
+2) Updated Gemfile to include missing gems, and made a spec file to include<br>
+missing files.